WhereSoftwareGoesToDie/retcon/docs/overview.md

 1. Retcon itself runs as a daemon.

-1. Retcon stores it's own data in a PostgreSQL database.
+1. Retcon stores its own data in a PostgreSQL database.

 1. Data sources are external programs which Retcon invokes each time it wants to communicate with an external system.